 Sun, beach, Nature and tradition

-Exploring Madeira's west coast of is having the opportunity of discovering natural sceneries of great beauty, almost always punctuated by the unavoidable presence of the sea and the sun.
+Exploring Madeira's west coast is having the opportunity of discovering natural sceneries of great beauty, almost always punctuated by the unavoidable presence of the sea and the sun.

 This is considered the sunniest region of the island, offering visitors countless points of interest that combine their heavenly contours with Madeira's centuries-old traditions.